Project Management and Closeout

 Roles & Responsibilities - A breakdown of the responsibilities of ORS, the PI, the department, college, Office

-of the Vice President for Research and Accounting Services.
+of Research & Innovation and Accounting Services.

 Regulatory Guidance - Sponsored projects consist of various funding instruments that accomplish different